 Check off your bucket list with a challenging climb of over 1,000 steps to admire one of the most incredible panoramas of the city of Sydney, the Opera House, and the harbor.
 A variety of climbs cater to varying levels of fitness and endurance.

 If you’re not up for the climb, there are plenty of other viewpoints to enjoy taking photos of the Sydney Harbour Bridge itself.
-Observatory Hill, Blues Point Reserve, Luna Park, and the Opera Bar all boast postcard-perfect views.
+Observatory Hill, Blues Point Reserve, Luna Park, and the Opera Bar all boast postcard-perfect views of different Sydney landmarks.